hellogreg/pstv/pstv.md

  - Get rid of the "Featured" tab
  - Hell, get rid of *all* tabs

-And here are other important upgrades that I'd be happy to coordinate:
+And here are other important upgrades that I'd be want to coordinate:
  - Get a Netflix app made (and maybe some other streaming media apps, too)
  - Improve PS1 upscaling options
  - Dump the Vita whitelist